SAP/spartacus-docs/_pages/dev/features/store-locator.md

 The following is a description of the `googleMaps` parameters:

-- `apiUrl` takes the format of a string, and is the URL to Google Maps
+- `apiUrl` takes the format of a string, and is the URL to Google Maps.
-- `apiKey` take the format of a string, and is the unique Google Maps API key that belongs to the store owner
+- `apiKey` take the format of a string, and is the unique Google Maps API key that belongs to the store owner.
-- `scale` takes the format of a number, and sets the initial zoom when the map is displayed
+- `scale` takes the format of a number, and sets the initial zoom when the map is displayed.
-- `selectedMarkerScale` takes the format of a number, and sets the zoom on the map when a location is selected
+- `selectedMarkerScale` takes the format of a number, and sets the zoom on the map when a store location is selected.

-## Enabling Store Locator
+## Enabling the Store Locator

-The store locator feature is enabled by default.
+The store locator is enabled by default.

-### Disabling Store Locator
+### Disabling the Store Locator

+You can disable the store locator by removing `StoreFinderModule` from the imports in `projects\storefrontlib\src\cms-components\cms-lib.module.ts`.

-You can disable the store locator by removing the **Find a Store** link in the header, and by deleting the Store Locator page in Backoffice, as described in the following procedure:
+You can also disable the store locator by removing the **Find a Store** link in the header, and by deleting the **StoreFinder Page** in Backoffice, as described in the following procedure:

 1. Import the following impex: